Robot dossier

 Non-verbal emotional expression

-These capabilities work together with the robot's 3 onboard sensor types and Proprietary evolving personality AI with long-term memory AI platform to deliver practical, real-world performance.
+These capabilities work together with the robot's 4 onboard sensor types and Klara OS with on-device-by-default AI processing, user-enabled cloud features, session learning, and a Soul Chip identity/personality memory layer AI platform to deliver practical, real-world performance.

 Cocomo Capabilities